ehForwarderBot/ehForwarderBot/docs/exceptions.md

 Raised when an incoming message is in a type not supported by the recipient channel.
 Applicable to both master and slave channels.

 ## `EFBMessageNotFound`
 Raised when a message is trying to "direct reply" to another message which couldn't be found.

+## `EFBMessageError`
+Raised when a message is failed to send for any other reason.